alihaider998/blackproxy/README.md

 **What Makes This Project Unique:**

-camPhish provides a straightforward way to understand the vulnerabilities associated with webcam access.
+blackproxy provides a straightforward way to understand the vulnerabilities associated with webcam access.
 It highlights the importance of user awareness and security practices to prevent unauthorized access to personal devices.

 ## Table of Contents